Will Hodgman: 2018 election

 Hodgman dissolved the parliament and called the election for March 3.
 Repeating his vow of four years earlier, Hodgman categorically ruled out governing in coalition or minority, saying, "We will govern alone or not at all."
 However it was thought unlikely at the time that the Liberals would keep their majority due to the strong polling of the Greens and the Jacqui Lambie Network.

 During the campaign, Hodgman and the Liberals promised to keep poker machines in pubs and clubs.
 He claimed 5000 jobs were at risk if machines were banned, although fact checkers called this claim overblown.

 The day before the election it was revealed that the Liberals had privately indicated to farming stakeholders they might relax the state's gun laws.
 The move was criticised by some opponents.

 Ultimately, the Liberals suffered a swing of two seats, leaving them at 13 seats, just enough for a majority.
 It was only the second time in 87 years that the non-Labor forces in Tasmania had been reelected with an outright majority.

 Hodgman personally received 27,184 first preference votes, which is the highest number ever in a Tasmanian state election.

 On 14 January 2020, Hodgman announced his resignation as premier, and confirmed he would also resign from state parliament.
 In his resignation speech, he cited the toll on his family; his 17 years in the legislature had been concurrent with the "entire lives" of his three children.
 On 20 January, Treasurer Peter Gutwein was elected unopposed as Liberal leader, and was sworn in as premier later that day.

 Hodgman is one of the few Australian state politicians to have never spent a day on the backbench.
 He spent his entire tenure in the House of Assembly in a leadership position as deputy opposition leader (2002–2006), opposition leader (2006–2014) and premier (2014–2020).

 Prior to his resignation there was speculation that Hodgman would stay on as premier to surpass Robin Gray as the state's longest serving Liberal Premier.

 Career after politics

 On 15 April 2020, Hodgman was announced as the inaugural chair of the new Australian Business Growth Fund.

 In November 2020, Hodgman was appointed the next Australian High Commissioner to Singapore.
 He officially took up the position on 9 February 2021 when he presented his credentials to the President of Singapore Halimah Yacob.
 His term concluded on 13 February 2023 consistent with the Albanese Government’s decision to re-examine supposed political appointments to high commissions and ambassadorships.

 Hodgman was appointed as an adjunct professor at the University of Tasmania in 2023.

+He was appointed a Companion of the Order of Australia in the 2026 King's Birthday Honours for "eminent service to the people and Parliament of Tasmania, to economic growth and policy reform, to the law, and to the community".